 Whether he's conducting at competitions and graduation ceremonies or instructing in the classroom, Nick Caldwell is pretty busy as Wilson High School's band director.
 But when Kristin Rencher approached him about taking on a new musical project, he was all in.

-He also likes his job directing the Southwest Portland Community Band at "Blues, Brews and BBQ," its semi-annual concert this Sunday evening June 2 at the Multnomah Arts Center.
+So there he was, Sunday evening, June 2, directing the Southwest Portland Community Band at "Blues, Brews and BBQ," its semi-annual concert, on the main stage of the Multnomah Arts Center.

-The band has been around for four years and is made up of 35 to 40 musicians playing a dozen different instruments.
-Among the musicians are Wilson parents, friends, community members and a few Wilson students.
+The band, which plays just two concerts each year and rehearses every two weeks during the school year, has been around for four years and is made up of 35 to 40 musicians playing a dozen different instruments.
+Among the musicians are Wilson parents, friends, community members and a few Wilson High School students.
 Many of the mature band members played in high school or college then gave up music when "they had kids and got real jobs," according to Caldwell.
-The youngest member is a freshman at Wilson,the oldest is 65.
+The youngest member is a freshman at Wilson; the oldest is 65.

-Anyone who's ever cringed at the sound quality in the Wilson High School Auditorium will be glad to know that "Blues, Brews and BBQ" is a benefit to raise funds to fix that.
+Anyone who's ever cringed at the sound quality in the Wilson High School Auditorium will be glad to know that money raised at "Blues, Brews and BBQ" will be spent to fix that.

 As Rencher recalled in an email, " I remember walking off the stage in a daze from how difficult it was to hear across the band.
 I have performed in hundreds of band concerts in my life and that venue has the distinction of being the worst acoustics I've ever experienced. "

 She's hoping to raise $15,000 for the acoustic make-over.
 The next concert by the SW Portland Community Band will be in December.

 You count on us to stay informed and we depend on you to fund our efforts.
 Quality local journalism takes time and money.
 Please support us to protect the future of community journalism.